jsmithabq/ODrive/README.md

 Summary
 -------

-ODrive provides an alternative front-end to object-storage services such as OpenStack Swift.
+An app server front-end to object-storage services such as OpenStack Swift.

 Todo